civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

 </details>

 3\.
-Decide on Issuer string.
-It will be used later as client ID variable.
+Decide on an Issuer string.
+It will be used later as the client_id variable.
 No need to upload certificates as we are not using protocols relying on private keys.

 <details>
   <summary>Screenshots</summary>